jdodway/F1Analysis/README.md

 I will be doing some analysis and visualizations, along with some data scraping in Python.

 I will eventually create some visualizations in Tableau.

+## Create website so I can show plotly